ImperialCollegeLondon/rcds_intro_cpp/Chapter3/README.md

 Try:
 * Replace `++i` with the more verbose command `i = i+1` and convince yourself that it is equivalent.
-* Change the script to display the 3rd, 5th, 7th and 9th cubes (i.e. go up in 2s, not in 1s)
+* Change the script to display the 3rd, 5th, 7th and 9th cubes.

 ## File manipulation